Fiserv/developer-studio-support/docs/guides/workspaces.md

 ![Settings](../../assets/images/workspace_how_to_6.png "Settings")

 * **Left Navigation** – Once a workspace has been created, you will see it in a list of all workspaces on the left-hand side of the Workspaces interface.
-Selecting “workspaces” from the top of this navigation will take you back to the My Workspaces page.
-On this page you can view all your workspace, select an existing workspace, or create a new one.
+Selecting “workspaces” from the top of this navigation will take you back to the Workspaces overview page.
+On this page you can view all your workspaces, select an existing workspace, or create a new one.

 ![Left Navigation](../../assets/images/workspace_how_to_7.png "Left Navigation")